 Autoenrollment Connector: Windows Integration

-This guide describes how to configure the MTG Autoenrollment Connector (AEC) with Microsoft Active Directory.
-It covers installation, configuration, template setup, and client enrollment in a step-by-step workflow.
+This page describes how to configure the MTG Autoenrollment Connector (AEC) with Microsoft Active Directory.
+It covers installation, configuration, template setup and client enrollment in a step-by-step workflow.

 Overview